 Evacuation of the uterine contents using suction.

-– Termination of pregnancy before 12 to 14 weeks LMP (see Chapter 12).
+– Termination of pregnancy before 13 weeks LMP (see Chapter 12)

-– Purulent cervicitis and pelvic infection: start antibiotics before doing the procedure.
+– Purulent cervicitis and pelvic infection: start antibiotics before performing the procedure.

 – Coagulation disorders: risk of haemorrhage.
 MVA must be performed in a facility where emergency surgery and blood transfusion are available.